 1. General Advice

 See Consumer Federation of America’s Ten Easy Steps to Protect Your Personal Information and Detect Fraud for information about what you can do yourself to reduce the chances of becoming an identity theft victim.
 If you are thinking about enrolling in an identity theft service, read Nine Things to Check When Shopping for Identity Theft Services.
 CFA’s Slam the Door on Phishing Scams tips and video tell you how to avoid being tricked into providing your personal information to fraudsters.
+CFA also provides advice about how to Avoid ID Theft and Fraud in the New Healthcare Marketplace.
+Watch CFA’s Get Smart video and read the tips to learn how to protect yourself and the people you care about from ID theft and fraud when you use your smartphone, laptop, notebook or other computing device.

 Identity Theft and Your Social Security Number from the Social Security Administration provides advice about how to keep this important personal information safe.